anjackson/anjackson.github.io/content/blog/2024-05-07-for-the-love.md

 I don't know if it was the long journey to Paris, or perhaps my inertia while adapting from the relative isolation of remote working to the intensity of the conference environment.
 But I wasn't feeling it.

-I did *like* being there, seeing the artefacts and juxtapositions.
+I did like it, seeing the artefacts and juxtapositions.
 The space.
 The ceiling, restored so vividly that it seemed both old and new at once.
 My mind was engaged.
 But I wasn't feeling it.

 Then I noticed the light in others' eyes.
 The hushed exclamations.
 The slow, lingering steps.
 Those renewed colours glowing on upturned faces.
 Glimpses of undiscovered threads in the social fabric.